You Lie (The Band Perry song)

 "You Lie" is a song written by Aaron, Brian and Clara Henningsen, and recorded by The Band Perry, an American country music group.
 It was released in January 2011 as the third single from the band's self-titled debut album, and their second consecutive release to reach top ten on the Hot Country Songs chart.

 Content

-The song's female narrator is angered by her significant other's infidelity and constant lying, using similes to describe his lies.
+The song's female narrator is angered by her husband's infidelity and constant lying, using similes to describe his lies.
 In the song's bridge, she throws his wedding ring in a river.
 The song was written by Aaron, Brian, and Clara Henningsen.

 Critical reception

 Blake Boldt, in his review of the album on Engine 145, praised Kimberly's vocals on the track, saying that she "really shines when she's been wronged by her man."
 Bobby Peacock of Roughstock gave the single four-and-a-half stars out of five, saying that her vocal was "bold and expressive."
 He also stated that the song was "a little more mature" than the band's first two singles.